SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/rabbitmq-opentelemetry.md

   log.file.level = debug
   ```

-Once the logs are configured to be written to a local file, follow the below steps to configure collection in Sumo.
+Once the logs are configured to be written to a local file, follow the below steps to configure collection in Sumo Logic.

 import LogsCollectionPrereqisites from '../../../reuse/apps/logs-collection-prereqisites.md';

 <LogsCollectionPrereqisites/>

-Collected log files should be accessible by SYSTEM group.
+For windows system, log files which are collected should be accessible by SYSTEM group.
 Follow the set of below power shell command if SYSTEM group does not have the access.

 ```
 $NewAcl = Get-Acl -Path "<PATH_TO_LOG_FILE>"